Xunnamius/project-utils/packages/plugin-build/README.md

 <!-- TODO -->

-build-docs config.docs.entry can be a simple path, an array of paths, a glob path, or an array of glob paths
+build-docs config\['plugin-build'].docs.entry can be a simple path, an array of paths, a glob path, or an array of glob paths

 ## Install